Sustainability Focus Areas

 Climate change and environment

-Toromont has an opportunity to meet customers’ needs for environmentally sustainable products and services including energy efficient equipment as the world transitions to a lower carbon economy.
+Toromont has an opportunity to meet customers’ needs for environmentally sustainable products and services including energy-efficient equipment as the world transitions to a lower carbon economy.
 We also face risks as demand for certain existing products and services may change and diminish over time.
-Toromont is responding through the expansion and evolution of product and service offerings that address changing customer needs and preferences.
+Toromont is responding through the expansion and evolution of product and services offerings that address changing customer needs and preferences.

-Toromont faces climate change regulatory risk that could impact our operating costs.
+Toromont faces climate-change regulatory risk that could impact our operating costs.
 This includes but is not limited to carbon pricing.
-Toromont’s current costs of compliance, including under Federal and Provincial carbon tax regimes are not material and we do not currently anticipate any material expenditures will be necessary to ensure future compliance with more stringent GHG regulations.
-Toromont also faces compliance risk related to environmental laws and regulations which varies across our territories.
+Toromont’s current costs of compliance, including under Federal and Provincial carbon tax regimes, are not material and we do not currently anticipate any material expenditures will be necessary to ensure future compliance with more stringent GHG regulations.
+Toromont also faces compliance risk related to environmental laws and regulations, which vary across our territories.
 We manage risks through our compliance efforts.
 To the extent more stringent regulations are enacted, Toromont intends to continue to address them in a proactive manner.

-Toromont depends on skilled labour, professionals and strong leaders to serve our customers and to grow.
-Through detailed business planning and ongoing investments, we enhance our ability to attract, protect, develop, retain and engage a healthy and committed workforce.
+Toromont’s first core value is to maintain safe and respectful working conditions.
+By doing so, we create the foundation for growth.
+We depend on skilled labour, professionals and effective leaders to serve our customers and grow our business.
+Through detailed planning, smart investments and ongoing communications, we enhance our ability to attract, develop, retain and engage a healthy and committed workforce.

 Governance